Julian-Alberts/qutee/README.md

 To create a `QuadTree` you can use one of three methods
 1. new_with_capacity takes a `Boundary` and parameter of type `Capacity`.
 2. new_with_dyn_cap takes a `Boundary` and a capacity of type usize.
 This function is only available if the capacity is dynamic.
-3. new_with_dyn_cap takes a `Boundary`.
+3. new_with_const_cap takes a `Boundary`.
 This function is only available if the capacity is known at compile time.

 ### Insert
 An item can be inserted using the `insert` function.
 This function requires for item to implement `AsPoint`.